syncfusion-content/maui-docs/MAUI/Chat/load-more.md

 ## Load more automatically

 Set the `LoadMoreBehavior` to `LoadMoreOption.Auto`, a busy indicator will appear automatically when you reach the top of the chat list.
-Unlike `LoadMoreOption.Manual`, `SfChat.LoadMoreCommand` executes automatically without needing any additional clicks when you reach the top of the chat list.
+Unlike `LoadMoreOption.Manual`, `LoadMoreCommand` executes automatically without needing any additional clicks when you reach the top of the chat list.

 N> When the `LoadMoreBehavior` is set to `Auto` `IsLazyLoading` will be `true` by default.
 So, to cancel the load more operation and remove the load more view from the chat, set the `LoadMoreBehavior` as `LoadMoreOption.None`.